munificent/craftinginterpreters/book/jumping-back-and-forth.md

 </aside>

 The function returns the offset of the emitted instruction in the chunk.
-After compiling the then branch, we take that offset and pass it to:
+After compiling the then branch, we take that offset and pass it to this:

 ^code patch-jump